stijlist/enough/README.md

 Ideas:

+Provide an input mechanism for what happened today, and make that the dominant screen.

 Provide more powerful event specifications - recurring events, periodic events, and events that change over time.

 Implement "accounts," which can grow and shrink based on percentages and